nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 2. How our gRPC demonstration application works
 3. How to configure the NIC to proxy and load balance gRPC traffic

-## Step 1

-A quick introduction to basic gRPC concepts.
+## 1. A Short Introduction to gRPC Concepts

 gRPC is a modern, open source, high-performance Remote Procedure Call framework.
 It can be run on any environment and can be used to communicate across backend, frontend, and mobile devices.